With 4,500+ colleges and universities in the U.S., standing out is a very real challenge.

 Generic language is boring.

 We tend to avoid bold statements in higher ed.
-But generic, vanilla language doesn’t reveal brand personality, and it doesn’t engage the reader.
+But generic, vanilla language doesn’t reveal brand personality, and it doesn’t engage the audiences we care about.
 The right words and phrases are tools for creating an impression; they help you stand out.